FAQs -OCC Dance Dept- Spring 2021

 The OCC Dance Department is currently following college and state Covid-19 safety guidelines.
 The campus is currently closed to students and faculty.
-There are no on-campus classes or concerts scheduled for Fall 2020.
+There are no on-campus classes or concerts scheduled for Spring 2021.
 Registration is open and all of our dance classes will be offered "Live Online."
 This is similar to an in-person class with set meeting times and offered over the online video-chat program,

 ZOOM.
 Here are some tips to ensure that you are getting the most out of your OCC intensive experience!

 1. How will classes be conducted this Spring (2021)?

 ALL of our dance courses will be taught virtually- synchronously "Live Online." (during

 the set class schedule), via ZOOM.
 Only our DANC 200 course has a section taught

 exclusively "online" (asynchronously).
 Attendance, and PARTICIPATION is the most